Jump to Camino Portugués Stages

 Much of the enchantment of the Camino Portugués along the Variante Espiritual is the unique boat ride that not only offers a refreshing break from walking but also serves a significant historic purpose.

-The boat ride mimics the legendary maritime journey, called the Traslatio de Santiago (or transfer of St James).
-According to tradition, this transfer of the body of St. James was undertaken by the apostles in 44 CE, by boat.
-His body was intentionally taken from the Holy Land, brought up the River Ulla, and into Padrón where it was laid on a rock altar or sarcophagus (known as a Padrón in Spanish and hence the name of the town), prior to his final overland journey to Santiago de Compostela.
+The boat ride mimics the legendary maritime journey, called the Traslatio de Santiago (or transfer of St. James).
+According to tradition, the apostles transported the body of St. James in 44 CE by boat, from the Holy Land and up the River Ulla into Padrón.
+There it was laid on a rock altar or sarcophagus (known as a Padrón in Spanish and hence the name of the town), prior to his final overland journey to Santiago de Compostela.

-This altar has actually been shown to be of Roman origin, with inscriptions referring to the god, Neptune.
-Regardless of its origin the altar has been revered for centuries, giving it an ethereal quality.
+This altar is actually of Roman origin, with inscriptions referring to the god, Neptune.
+Regardless, pilgrims have revered this altar for centuries, giving it an ethereal quality.
 It is now on display under the main altar in the Igrexa de Santiago Apóstolo de Padrón.
 You may wish to visit this spiritual site when you go to Padrón.
-To read more about the legends of Padrón click here for one resource.
+To read more about the legends of Padrón, click here for one resource.

 Some legends say this same "rock" altar was the mooring stone where his boat was tied.
 Some state the boat which carried Santiago was made of stone, therefore naming the town!
 The legends regarding the Traslatio abound and all have a bit of a different twist!